burrsettles/pedals/1590a/janus_overdrive/README.md

 ### overview

-JANUS is a versatile and open-ended dirt box; a mash-up of several classic 1970s distortion circuits.
-The story begins with the [Dan Armstrong Blue Clipper](http://www.effectsdatabase.com/model/danarmstrong/blueclipper) (1972?) which was supposedly one of the first op-amp-based "smooth fuzz" effects.
-According to legend, someone from MXR picked one up at a NAMM convention and supposedly modified it to create the [MXR Distortion+](https://en.wikipedia.org/wiki/MXR_Distortion_%2B) (1973), which was later was modded into the [DOD 250 Overdrive/Preamp](http://www.effectsdatabase.com/model/dod/first/250) (1976), cloned as the [Ross R-50](http://www.effectsdatabase.com/model/ross/r50) (1979), and even adapted into the [MXR MicroAmp](http://www.jimdunlop.com/product/m133-micro-amp).
+JANUS is a versatile and open-ended dirt box; a mash-up of several classic 1970s distortions.
+The story begins with the [Dan Armstrong Blue Clipper](http://www.effectsdatabase.com/model/danarmstrong/blueclipper) (1972?), supposedly one of the first op-amp-based "smooth fuzz" effects.
+According to legend, someone from MXR picked one up at a NAMM convention and it was modified to create the [MXR Distortion+](https://en.wikipedia.org/wiki/MXR_Distortion_%2B) (1973).
+This was later was modded into the [DOD 250 Overdrive/Preamp](http://www.effectsdatabase.com/model/dod/first/250) (1976), cloned as the [Ross R-50](http://www.effectsdatabase.com/model/ross/r50) (1979), and even adapted into the [MXR MicroAmp](http://www.jimdunlop.com/product/m133-micro-amp) preamp/booster.

-Since these are basically the same circuit with different component values, the same board lets you build pretty much any of them.
-JANUS uses a combination of values I settled on through experimentation, and adds a CLIP switch to toggle between different clipping diodes (or no diodes at all).
-This makes JANUS a multi-faced, multi-purpose vintage distortion box packed into in a small package.
+Since these are basically the same circuit with different component values, the same board lets you build a variant of any of them.
+JANUS uses a combination of values I settled on through experimentation, and adds a CLIP switch to toggle between different clipping diodes (or no diodes at all!).
+This makes JANUS a multi-faced, multi-purpose vintage distortion box packed into in a tiny package.

 ### notes